 Andrews was appointed as a junior minister in 2001 and was promoted to Cabinet in 2003.
 He was originally responsible for implementing the Workchoices policy after the 2004 election, and then served as Minister for Immigration.

 Andrews moved to the backbench after the 2007 election, but returned to the frontbench after Tony Abbott was elected leader in late 2009.
 He served as a minister in the Abbott government, but was sacked after Malcolm Turnbull replaced Abbott as Prime Minister in 2015.

-The Liberal Party won a majority in three areas, ranging from 54.5% in the west to 62% in the east.
-Labor polled 51.6% in the north.
+The Liberal Party won a majority of the two-party-preferred vote in all three areas, ranging from 53.8% in the east to 54.2% in the west.

 |Voter group||GRN prim %||LIB 2PP %||Total votes||% of votes|